22003197/Ex.No.5/README.md

 A full comparative analysis is completed as per requirements.

 ## RESULT
 The prompt for the above-said problem executed successfully, and a detailed comparative report was generated with all scenarios, evaluations, and findings.
-This content is ready for direct upload to GitHub.